-To find the cheapest flights for each airport, select the All Airport" option in GoLastMinute (or similar flight search applications).
+To find the cheapest flights for each airport, select the All Airport" option in GoLastMinute,Skyscanner, or similar flight search application.
 For places like New York with multiple airports relatively close to the city, you should see fares for all the nearby airports.

 For other cities like Boston with two or more feasible airports located farther away, you will need to perform separate searches - so taking Boston as an example, you would do three searches, entering Boston Logan, Manchester Airport, Green International into the search box.